 Brandspeak has been providing ethnographic research since 2004.

 Ethnographic market research is observational research, whereby market researchers monitor B2C and B2B consumers going about their daily activities in real time.

 The purpose of ethnographic market research is to build an accurate and detailed picture of how consumers think and behave whilst undertaking specific tasks, like searching for and ordering goods online, doing the weekly supermarket shop, or selecting a new mobile phone and tariff.

 The findings are typically used to inform the development of new products and services, as well as to improve existing ones.
 They are also used to improve the user’s experience, or create more effective levels of customer service.

 What are the ain Types of Ethnographic Market Research?

-Brandspeak provides two different types of ethnography market research:
+Brandspeak provides two different types of ethnography:

 A trained ethnographer accompanies the subject as they undertake specific tasks.